Captain Gabby Charters: The best of what Coastal Georgia has to offer

 What will be provided?

-Our trips are priced including meals, accommodation, kayaking, any necessary equipment, towels, drinking water, guide and captain and boat.
+Our multi-day trips are priced including meals, accommodation, kayaking, any necessary equipment, towels, drinking water, guide and captain and boat.

-Trips can be arranged where participants bring their own food.
+Multi-day trips can be arranged where participants bring their own food.

 You can bring your own kayak if it is appropriate.